SUNDAY, SEPTEMBER 14, 2025

 |

-TRACK 6A: You must Start at the Start: Developing a Culture of Infection Prevention and Control for New Construction Projects The Ksyen (kuh see yen) Regional Hospital is a replacement hospital project in Terrace, BC.
+TRACK 6A: You Must Start at the Start: Developing a Culture of Infection Prevention and Control for New Construction Projects The Ksyen (kuh see yen) Regional Hospital is a replacement hospital project in Terrace, B.C.
 Seeing first patients in November 2024, this project team tackled the challenges of infection control during construction in the face of changing standards.
-Come listen to three members of the multi-disciplinary team (MDT) exploring how to build that team and establish a culture of infection prevention that permeated through over 5000 construction workers on this large construction site.
+Come listen to three members of the multi-disciplinary team explore how to build that team and establish a culture of infection prevention that permeated through more than 5,000 construction workers on this large construction site.
 After attending this session, attendees will be able to:

 CEU – Codes & Standards Compliance, Planning Design & Construction: 1 credit |